Lydiadel/School_District_Analysis/README.md

 ### School Type
 #### Output
 <img width="705" alt="Type_Summary_df" src="https://user-images.githubusercontent.com/71950779/151650372-34a73ce8-ef7d-4872-98c7-b36f5f8eb46a.png">

 #### Output after modifying ninth grader's scores
 <img width="711" alt="Type_Summary_Modified" src="https://user-images.githubusercontent.com/71950779/151650374-0a144f8d-8441-4cb1-80b9-99913ba8995f.png">

 ## Results
 - How is the district summary affected?

 - How is the school summary affected?
--

 - How does replacing the ninth grader’s math and reading scores affect Thomas High School’s performance relative to the other schools?
-Replacing this scores affect Thomas High School's position in a good way, improving the performance and ratio
+  Replacing this scores affect Thomas High School in a good way, improving the performance and position moving Thomas High School to the top schools.

 - How does replacing the ninth-grade scores affect the following:
-- - Math and reading scores by grade
+    - Math and reading scores by grade
+      The math scores were affected specially in the DataFrame display 9th grader's math scores appears NaN,
-- - Scores by school spending
+    - Scores by school spending

-- - Scores by school size
+    - Scores by school size

-- - Scores by school type
+    - Scores by school type

 ## Summary